 3.1 Geological mapping and stratigraphy

 Over the course of three field seasons, we mapped the geology of the Khuvsgul region of the TMT, with an emphasis on exposures of the Khuvsgul Group in the Khoridol Saridag Range and Darkhat Valley (fig. 1C).
 Outcrop mapping was performed on Apple iPads running FieldMove software.
 Structural measurements and field photographs were also taken and geotagged within the FieldMove program.
-Shapefiles generated from outcrop mapping and structural measurements were imported into QGIS and used, in addition to satellite imagery and scanned early geologic maps, as constraints for the placement of structures and contacts in our geologic map of the region.
-Stratigraphic sections were measured with a meter-stick; the locations of all measured sections referenced in this manuscript are collated in Table SI1.
+Shapefiles generated from outcrop mapping and structural measurements were imported into QGIS and used, in addition to satellite imagery and scanned geologic maps from previous workers (Buihover et al., 1968; Mongolian Survey, 1988), as constraints for the placement of structures and contacts in our geologic map of the region.
+Stratigraphic sections were measured with a meter-stick; the locations of all measured sections referenced in this manuscript are collated in the Supplementary Information (Table S1).

 3.2 Bulk carbonate carbon and oxygen isotope analyses

 Carbonate rocks were collected for stable carbon and oxygen isotope (δ13C and δ18O) analyses within measured sections throughout the field area.
 Limestone and dolomite hand samples (200-500 g) were collected at 0.5 to 2 m intervals within selected measured sections, with samples chosen from outcrops with minimal evidence of late-stage alteration.
 Each collected sample was shipped back to the University of California, Santa Barbara and cut into slabs with a rock saw, with slab surfaces cut orthogonal to bedding features. ~1 mg of carbonate powder was then procured from each slab via microdrilling (0.5 mm bit on a vertical press), with a focus on producing a representative and reproducible powder aliquot for each sample: samples with laminar bedding features were drilled along single bedding surfaces whenever possible, and micritic matrix material was targeted for allodapic samples.
 Drilled slabs were labeled and stored.
-All δ13C and δ18O data are collated in Table SI2, while details of analytical procedures are summarized in the Appendix.
+All δ13C and δ18O data are collated in the Supplementary Information (Table S2), while details of analytical procedures are summarized in the Appendix.

 3.3 U-Pb zircon geochronology

 Samples for U-Pb zircon geochronology were collected during the course of mapping.
-Zircons derived from each sample were analyzed with laser ablation inductively coupled plasma mass spectrometry (LA-ICPMS), and a subset of zircon from igneous samples, as well as young zircon grains from detrital samples, were analyzed with chemical abrasion isotope dilution thermal ionization mass spectrometry.
-Results are summarized below, and are collated, along with sample locations, in Table SI3.
+Zircons derived from each sample were analyzed with laser ablation inductively coupled plasma mass spectrometry (LA-ICPMS), and a subset of zircon from igneous samples, as well as young zircon grains from detrital samples, were analyzed with chemical abrasion isotope dilution thermal ionization mass spectrometry (CA-ID-TIMS).
+Results are summarized below, and are collated, along with sample locations, in the Supplementary Information (Table S3).
 Mineral separation and analytical methods are detailed in the Appendix.

 4. RESULTS